 - Reduce access to lethal tools of self-harm

 - Guns in the home, excess amount of medication in the home (especially opiates or other prescription drugs)

 - Advocate and build resources for more access to mental health funding.
 This is one of the clearest ways to prevent suicide––when people know they have resources to rely on, they are more likely to reach out for help and be less afraid of the stigma.

 Be Proactive, Not Reactive

 The more aware and attuned to changes in behavior we are, the more likely it is that we’ll be able to help prevent suicide.
 As many organizations dedicated to suicide prevention put it, “suicide is not inevitable.”

-- If you or a loved one is experiencing thoughts of suicide, call the National Suicide Prevention Lifeline at 800-273-TALK (8255) or dial 911.
+- If you or a loved one is experiencing thoughts of suicide, call the National Suicide Prevention Lifeline at 988 or dial 911.
 It’s never too soon to reach out.